 Marla relocated to the West coast from Minnesota.
-She earned a Bachelor’s degree in Spanish and Biology from St. Olaf College in Northfield, Minnesota in 2006 and her J.D. from Lewis and Clark Law School in 2012.
+She earned a Bachelor’s degree in Spanish and Biology from St. Olaf College in Minnesota and her J.D. from Lewis and Clark Law School in 2012.
 Prior to law school, Marla spent one year teaching English in Japan and two years doing grants and contracts work with a nonprofit foundation in Minneapolis.
-During law school, Marla volunteered with NEDC as a student board member and Student Co-Director, competed on Lewis and Clark’s National Environmental Moot Court Team, interned with Earthjustice’s California regional office, and was a clinical student with Earthrise Law Center.
+During law school Marla worked as the NEDC Law Clerk and Student Co-Director, competed on Lewis and Clark’s National Environmental Moot Court Team, interned with Earthjustice’s California regional office, and was a clinical student with Earthrise Law Center.
 Marla joined NEDC in September, 2012 as a Legal Fellow and became a Staff Attorney in 2014.
 Bar Admissions: Oregon, Washington.
 Court Admissions: U.S. District Court for the Eastern District of Washington, U.S. District Court for the District of Oregon.

 Becca Fischer, Law Clerk